-The course consists of a mixture of Pure Mathematics and Applied Mathematics.
-The Pure units are made up of Algebra, Sequences and Series, Calculus, Coordinate Geometry, Trigonometry and Exponentials and Logarithms.
+The course consists of a mixture of Core Mathematics and Applied Mathematics.
+The Core units are made up of Algebra, Sequences and Series, Calculus, Coordinate Geometry, Trigonometry and Exponentials and Logarithms.
 The applied units include new statistical techniques and modelling of physical systems.

-of the Pure topics of Year 12 in greater depth.
+In Year 13, we explore some of the core topics of Year 12 in greater depth.
 We start to investigate the fundamental rules of Calculus, such as the Chain Rule and Product Rule.
 Also, new topics such as Vectors and Numerical Methods are introduced.
 Students spend time developing more sophisticated techniques in Applied Statistics and Mechanics.
 We complicate our methods for our applied areas, to make them more representative of the real-life situations we are trying to model.
 This is a big step up from Year 12, but one which our students thoroughly enjoy.